CotripperPlatform/CoTrip/SETUP.md

 # Setting Up the App

 ## First Steps
-1. Clone repository to your local
+1. Clone the repository from develop branch
-2. Open the Terminal and navigate into the project folder
+2. Navigate into the CoTrip directory
 3. Run command `git checkout develop` to ensure you are on the develop branch while installing dependencies

 ## Setting up Frontend